 How do oddities such as "conversate" arise?
-Back formations are more common than you may realize.
+Through back-formations, which are more common than you may realize.

-Last month I was on a call-in radio program, and one of the callers asked about the words “commentate” and “conversate.”
+A while ago, I was on a call-in radio program, and one of the callers asked about the words “commentate” and “conversate.”
 She hadn’t even thought “conversate” was a word until a friend of hers used it, and she laughed, thinking it was a joke, only to realize her friend was using it in all seriousness.
 She and another caller also brought up the word “orientate.”
 These three words have something in common, and it’s not just that they all end in “-ate” and people wonder about their legitimacy.
 They also were all formed by a process called back-formation.
 Back-formation isn’t always a bad thing, but it can sometimes cause a problem.
-Today we’ll talk about why that happens.

 Form a New Word by Adding a Suffix: Suffixation